yanns/play-json-api/README.md

 - validate id != -1 with `(.filter(_ != -1))`
 - show with optional field with `Option[String]`
 - defined default reads and writes
-- defined reads and writes in one time
+- defined reads and writes in one time (with Formats)

 5. send and consume JSON with WS in Java